zukunft/zukunft.com/docs/code_functions_all.md

             p.php
     \-- dsp_id_medium - section for function dsp_id_medium not yet defined that it should be debug in /group/group.php
     \-- dsp_id_short - section for function dsp_id_short not yet defined that it should be debug in /group/group.php
+    \-- name_given - section for function name_given not yet defined that it should be debug in /group/group.php
     \-- name_generated - section for function name_generated not yet defined that it should be debug in /group/group.php
     \-- names - section for function names is expected to be info in /group/group.php
     \-- order error - order of section construct and map has difference at api_mapper should be before row_mapper,